-- 11. A Distribution Utility shall on receipt of an application provide, install and maintain the necessary equipment required for bi-directional flow of electricity and sale of electricity to a Customer-generator. - 12.
-The Distribution Utility shall provide a non-discriminatory bi-directional electricity supply service to all Customer-generators. - 13.
-The bi-directional supply shall be connected through an appropriate service connection and protective device that is in accordance with the applicable standards. - 14.
-A Customer-generator or an applicant shall: - a) ensure that the electrical installation is safe for the bi-directional supply of electricity; - b) provide safe and reasonable access to customer's premises for the Distribution Utility to undertake work related to the bi-directional flow of electricity; and - c) keep vegetation at the premises clear from the Distribution Utility's medium and low voltage distribution network. - 15.
-Where a Customer-generator or an applicant for a bi-directional connection fails to comply with any of the provisions of Clause 14, the Distribution Utility may: - a) in the case of a Customer-generator already connected to the distribution network, disconnect bi-directional electricity supply to the Customer; or - b) in the case of an applicant for a new connection, refuse to connect the applicant to the distribution network. - 16.
-When a Customer-generator or an applicant complies with Clause 14, the Distribution Utility shall reconnect or connect bi-directional supply of electricity as the case may be. - 17.
-A Customer-generator shall not: - a) use any electrical equipment or appliance that shall interfere with, cause damage to or degrade the quality of electricity supply to other Customers on the distribution network; - increase the contracted electricity demand without the consent of the Distribution Utility; or
+- 14. A Distribution Utility shall on receipt of an application provide, install and maintain the necessary equipment required for bi-directional flow of electricity and sale of electricity to a Customer-generator, after certifying that the renewable energy generating facility meets the minimum technical standards of the distribution network. - 15.
+The Distribution Utility shall provide a non-discriminatory bi-directional electricity supply service to all Customer-generators. - 16.
+The bi-directional supply shall be connected through an appropriate service connection and protective device that is in accordance with the applicable standards. - 17.
+A Customer-generator or an applicant shall: - a) ensure that the electrical installation is safe for the bi-directional supply of electricity; - b) provide safe and reasonable access to customer's premises for the Distribution Utility to undertake work related to the bi-directional flow of electricity; and - c) keep vegetation at the premises clear from the Distribution Utility's medium and low voltage distribution network. - 18.
+Where a Customer-generator or an applicant for a bi-directional connection fails to comply with any of the provisions of Clause 17, the Distribution Utility may: - a) in the case of a Customer-generator already connected to the distribution network, disconnect bi-directional electricity supply to the Customer; or - b) in the case of an applicant for a new connection, refuse to connect the applicant to the distribution network. - 19.
+When a Customer-generator or an applicant complies with Clause 17, the Distribution Utility shall reconnect or connect bi-directional supply of electricity as the case may be. - 20.
+A Customer-generator shall not: - c) use any electrical equipment or appliance that shall interfere with, cause damage to or degrade the quality of electricity supply to other Customers on the distribution network;

-- c) intentionally interfere or knowingly allow interference with the distribution network, meter or any equipment that is used for the supply of electricity to it. - 18.
-The Customer-generator shall perform regular scheduled maintenance to the renewable energy generating facility as outlined by the manufacturer in order to ensure that connection devices, protection systems, and control systems are maintained in good working condition and in compliance with all applicable laws. - 19.
-The maintenance and operation of the renewable energy generating facility shall be conducted in a manner that ensures the safety and security of both the renewable energy generating facility and the distribution network. - 20.
+- d) increase the contracted electricity demand without the consent of the Distribution Utility; or - e) intentionally interfere or knowingly allow interference with the distribution network, meter or any equipment that is used for the supply of electricity to it. - 21.
+The Customer-generator shall perform regular scheduled maintenance to the renewable energy generating facility as outlined by the manufacturer in order to ensure that connection devices, protection systems, and control systems are maintained in good working condition and in compliance with all applicable laws. - 22.
+The maintenance and operation of the renewable energy generating facility shall be conducted in a manner that ensures the safety and security of both the renewable energy generating facility and the distribution network. - 23.
 In the event that the Distribution Utility determines that the renewable energy generating facility causes damage that adversely affect other distribution network Customers or the Distribution Utility's assets, the facility shall be disconnected immediately from the distribution network upon direction from the Distribution Utility and the Customer-generator shall correct the problem at its expense.

-Precaution Against Atmospheric Electricity
+Precaution against Atmospheric Electricity

-21. A Customer-generator shall, if the Distribution Utility so requires, provide the means for averting any damage to the installation by atmospheric electricity as the Distribution Utility may determine.
+24. A Customer-generator shall provide the means for averting any damage to the Net-Metered Generating Unit as well as any interconnection equipment by atmospheric electricity as the Distribution Utility may determine.